DareenAlsulami1/Single-Page-Web-Applications-with-AngularJS/README.md

 To open my repository using browser sync
 1- cd path
 2- write this command line :  browser-sync start --server --directory --files "**/*"

+after apply any modifying on files, apply this : on project file >> git add . check >> git status